Football in Kerala

 Kerala state football team appeared in the Santosh Trophy finals 15 times and won the trophy 7 times, latest in 2022 by defeating Bengal in the final on 2 May at the Payyanadu Stadium in Malappuram.
 Gokulam Kerala FC won the 2020–21 I-League to become the first ever club from Kerala to win an I-League title.
 They created history by becoming the first team in the I-League era to defend its title, being 2021-22 I-League champions.
 Gokulam Kerala FC is also the first club from Kerala to qualify for a continental competition, the AFC Cup.
 Kerala Blasters, the Indian Super League club based in Kochi, are one of the most widely supported clubs in Asia and with one of the largest social media following among the football clubs from the continent.
 Travancore Royals Football Club (TRFC), founded on 29 November 2018, is India's first fans-owned club.

 Kerala Premier League, together with Kerala Super League, is the official state level tournament, succeeding Kerala State Club Football Championship, both organized by the Kerala Football Association.
 SBI Kerala FC is the most successful Kerala League team becoming champions 6 times while Travancore Titanium FC is most successful in the Championship, winning it 10 times.

 History

 Football has been a passion of thousands of Malayalees for the last several decades—much before the state of Kerala was formed on 1 November 1956.
 Kerala Football Association was formed in 1948 to directly oversees the development of football in Kerala from grassroots to senior level.

 The Sait Nagjee Cup Football Tournament is a popular international club football tournament held in Kozhikode which has been attracting large crowd since 1952.
 Brazilian footballer Ronaldinho has served as the brand ambassador for the Sait Nagjee Football Tournament.

 Famous international footballers including Ronaldinho, Maradona, Roberto Carlos, Thomas Tuchel visited Kerala for different reasons.
 David James and Dimitar Berbatov managed Kerala Blasters in different season.
 The Hero Super Cup of 2023 was held in Kerala.

 Administration

 Football in Kerala is administered by the Kerala Football Association It sends state teams for Santosh Trophy and Rajmata Jijabai Trophy.

+The Department of Sports and Youth Affairs, under the Government of Kerala, along with the Kerala State Sports Council, is responsible for the development of sports, including football, in the state.